WSm-77/traffic_light_management/README.md

 > [!TIP]
 > To run the below commands on Windows replacing *./gradlew* with *.\gradlew.bat* should do the job.

-Now to run your application navigate to root folder of this project
+Now, to run your application, navigate to root folder of this project

 ```commandline
 cd traffic_light_management